kmarkley/Indigo-State-Tree-Actions/README.md

 Install like any other Indigo Plugin.

 ## Configuration

-* **Folder for Variables**
-Enter a name for the folder where the plugin's variables will be stored.
-The folder will be created if it doesn't exist.
-If you change folders, variables will be migrated to the new folder ***as they are accessed***.
-Variables may also be moved manually to the new folder.

 * **Log Missing Action Groups**
 If checked, any Action Group that doesn't exist will be written to the log.
 This is a handy way to get names of additional Action Groups that you may wish to create.